 Since the World Health Organization was notified of the first cases of pneumonia with unknown causes in China on December 31, 2019, the number of confirmed cases of COVID-19 worldwide has risen to more than 3.1 million with 227,675 deaths.
 In response to the fast-evolving pandemic, UNICEF has revised its original emergency appeal from $42 million to $651 million.
 UNICEF's COVID-19 response is focused on the urgent prevention of new infections, the scale-up of alternative communication channels to keep children learning while schools are closed, supporting health systems to boost supplies of key equipment and tackling misinformation.

-Below, an expert panel — UNICEF Associate Director for Data and Analytics Mark Hereward, American Society for Microbiology Director of Global Public Health Programs Mark David Lim and Washington Post Senior Writer Frances Stead Sellers — discusses UNICEF's approach to preventing and mitigating the effects of this unprecedented global health crisis.
+Below, a panel of experts — UNICEF Associate Director for Data and Analytics Mark Hereward, American Society for Microbiology Director of Global Public Health Programs Mark David Lim and Washington Post Senior Writer Frances Stead Sellers — discuss UNICEF's approach to preventing and mitigating the effects of this unprecedented global health crisis.
 This conversation has been edited and condensed.

 So much of UNICEF's work is data-driven.
 How does UNICEF collect data, and how has the pandemic affected that process?
 How is it being analyzed?

 MARK HEREWARD: One thing we can do is make good use of the massive database that we already have.
 You can tell a lot about the future from what we already know.
 We can say, "Okay the schools are closed.
 One of the mitigating measures is online learning."
 Well, what percentage of children in a country have access to the internet in the home?
 If it's very few, then children are going to come from every other home to join in, so we need to think of a solution.
 If there are a lot of adolescents on anti-retroviral treatment, we know that there is a service that may be interrupted, and if it is interrupted, it will be disastrous.
 We need to focus in those countries on that particular issue.